MarkCTech/GoAngular/README.md

 # AngularFront
 ## Summary
 This is a Single Page Web-App in Angular, embedded as a static file into Go, then served using gin-gonic.
-Routing alls back onto a backup file system to handle browser refresh.
+Routing falls back onto a new embedded file system to handle browser refresh.

 ## Running the Program
 The Angular must be built first into a static file with 'ng build'.